OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 If these conditions are not all met, the transaction is treated as not submitted by an aggregator so only the network fee portion of the fee is collected.

-### Price for storage
+#### Price for storage

-Transactions are charged based on the net increase they cause in the total amount of AVM contract storage that exists.
+Transactions are charged based on the net increase they cause in the total amount of EVM contract storage that exists.
 Decreases in contract storage do not receive a credit.
 Each storage location costs 2000 times the estimated L1 gas price.
 This means that storage costs about 10% as much as it does on the L1 chain.

-### Price for ArbGas
+#### Price for ArbGas

 ArbGas pricing depends on a minimum price, and a congestion pricing mechanism.